acityinohio/blockcy-slate/source/index.html.md

 ## Testing

 We offer two different options for testing your blockchain application: Bitcoin Testnet3, and BlockCypher's Test Chain.
-We offer automated faucets for both Testnet3 and BlockCypher's Test Chain, but we recommend using BlockCypher's Test Chain for a variety of reasons:
+We offer automated faucets for BlockCypher's Test Chain.
+We recommend using BlockCypher's Test Chain for a variety of reasons:

 - It's nearly identical in characteristics to Bitcoin Main, with a few differences listed below.
 - The prefix for standard addreses is 'B' or 'C' (0x1B).
 The prefix for multisig addresses is 'D' (0x1F).
 This is also known as the "address version byte," which you can [read more about here.](https://bitcoin.org/en/developer-reference#address-conversion)